« Return to AACT homepage

 Calculations

-5. Use the number of moles of gas you calculated in the balloon to determine the mass of that gas in the balloon; this is stoichiometry!
-Record it in the data table below.
+• Use the number of moles of gas you calculated in the balloon to determine the mass of that gas in the balloon; this is stoichiometry!
+Record the mass in the data table below.

-6. The box the tablets came in claims that there are 1,916 mg of NaHCO3 in each tablet.
-Given that amount of NaHCO3 and the number of tablets, calculate what mass of that gas should be produced if each tablet completely reacted; this is also stoichiometry!
+• On the Antacid tablet box, it claims that each tablet contains 1,916 mg of NaHCO3 and 1,000 mg of H3C6H5O7.
+Given that amounts of NaHCO3 and H3C6H5O7 per tablet, calculate the mass of the gas (see question 5) that will be produced if each tablet completely reacts.
+This is also stoichiometry!
 Record it in the data table below.
+Hint: Remember to determine the limiting reactant!

 Gas amount (mol)